sjelms/SmartParse.AI/README.md

 # SmartParse.AI

 SmartParse.AI is an intelligent file renaming and organization tool for macOS.
-It uses AI to generate meaningful filenames for PDFs, images, and text files based on their content, then sorts them into subfolders automatically.
+It uses AI to generate meaningful filenames for PDFs, images, and text files based on their content, then sorts them into subfolders automatically and assigns Finder tags.

 ---